collocations.org

 explain

-The minister was called to court to explain his conduct.
+The police chief was asked to explain his conduct.

 The violent conduct by the strikers was condemned.